66 important questions and answers - Bandera County Courier

 - It makes sense to open the windows if this is possible.

-- It makes sense to To keep the doors open for ventilation purposes.
+- It makes sense to leave the doors permanently open at breakpoints for ventilation.

 - It is advisable to disinfect handrails and other surfaces regularly.